joshmer2001/mlops-test/README.md

   - Compute: `azureml:cpu-cluster-fs`
   - Environment: `azureml:fs-env`

-You may need to update these in the following files:
+You may need to update these in the AML components found in the following files:

 - `featurestore_sample/project/fraud_model/pipelines/training_pipeline.yaml`
 - `featurestore_sample/project/fraud_model/pipelines/batch_inference_pipeline.yaml`